 Oftentimes, the dogfights occurred once UN aircraft entered the airspace of MiG Alley.
 On the Manchurian side of the border, MiG-15 pilots laid in wait and, once they spotted the enemy fighters, swooped down from high altitudes to attack.
 When they ran into trouble, they flew back to China.
 While the UN forces were technically prevented from crossing the border, many pilots took advantage of the “hot pursuit” exception to do so and adopted a “code of silence” about their patrols.

 Despite having an advantage in MiG Alley, the communist pilots couldn’t compete with the better-trained pilots from the US Air Force.
 While initially the kill ratio was said to be 10:1, in favor of the UN forces, it was later changed to 8:1.

 Numerous air aces came out of MiG Alley

 The dogfights in MiG Alley produced a number of air aces throughout the Korean War.
 The top flyers were on the Soviet side, with Nikolai Vasilyevich Sutyagin claiming the most kills at either 21 or 22, depending on the source.
-Other notable Soviet pilots were Yevgeny Georgievich Pepelyayev with 19 planes downed and Lev Kirillovich Shchukin with 17.
+Other notable Soviet pilots were Yevgeny Georgievich Pepelyayev with 19 aircraft downed and Lev Kirillovich Shchukin with 17.